DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "..."

 [That's how it is.
-Because of world reincarnation the fate has been completely changed.
+Because of the world reincarnation the fate has been completely changed.
 It wouldn't be surprising if humans would be wiped out from this world.
-But, this nightmare was just barely unable to come to fruition, without doubt thanks to your hard struggle.]
+But, this nightmare was just barely unable to come to fruition, without doubt thanks to your worth-while struggle.]

 It was logically sound.